 The Guide to Texas HMO Quality 2018-2019 shows detailed clinical quality comparisons of HMO health insurance plans.
 Compare HMOs Aetna, Christus, Cigna, Community First, FIRSTCARE, HMO Blue Texas, Humana, Memorial Hermann, Scott and White and United Healthcare of Texas.
 Indicators include asthma, childhood immunizations, cancer screening, heart care, high blood pressure, diabetes care, prenatal care, mental health care, flu shots, antibiotic utilization rates, rates of physician board certification, and more.
 Lengthy (211 pages) but valuable report.
 Pub. by TX Office of Public Insurance Council

 Compare Utah HMOs – health insurance plans Aetna, Altius, Cigna, Deseret, Educators Mutual EMI, Humana, PEHP, Regence Blue Cross BS, SelectHealth, Tall Tree, United Healthcare, and Medicaid plans (Healthy U, Molina, SelectHealth CHIP, Utah FFS) on member satisfaction, antidepressant medications, back pain, cancer screening, and high blood pressure; diabetes, prenatal & maternity, preventive care, well-child visits & immunizations, and more.
 Shows actual performance rates.
 2017 Performance Report published by utah.gov using 2016 data

 Compare Virginia HMOs on both quality and member satisfaction.
 Easy to use tool to compare insurance plan ratings: Aetna, CareFirst BlueChoice, HealthKeepers (both Peninsula and Priority), Innovation Health Plan, Kaiser Mid-Atlantic, Optima, Optimum Choice, United Healthcare MidAtlantic and River Valley.
 Choose measures for access, asthma, ADHD, heart, diabetes, arthritis, immunizations, medications, mental health care (e.g., best plan for 7-day follow-up is Kaiser at 69%, compared to UnitedHealthcare of the Mid-Atlantic, Inc. at just 39%), preventive care, spirometry for COPD, prenatal, maternity and newborn care; weight assessment, well child visits and childhood illnesses, member satisfaction for 2017 and more.
 Also includes Board certification rates for some types of physicians, number of enrollees, and financial data.

-Compare complaint levels for WA health insurance plans (2016 Health Carrier Complaints) for Kaiser Northwest, Options, Coordinated Care, Delta Dental, Kaiser, UnitedHealthcare, Regence BlueShield, Regence Blue Cross, Premera Blue Cross, Moda, Lifewise, Modina, Asuris Northwest, Bridgespan Health and more.
+Compare number of complaints for WA health insurance plans for 2018.
+View one company at a time.
+Aetna, Kaiser Northwest, Options, Coordinated Care, Delta Dental, Kaiser, UnitedHealthcare, Regence BlueShield, Regence Blue Cross, Premera Blue Cross, Moda, Lifewise, Molina, Asuris Northwest, Bridgespan Health and more.
 Select Company Search tab, then Coverage Type Health, to see a long list of health plan companies.
 Market Share also shown.
 Washington State Office of Insurance Commissioner OIC